openebs/website/docs/main/user-guides/local-storage-user-guide/local-pv-lvm/advanced-operations/lvm-snapshot.md

   state: Ready
 ```

-6. To confirm that snapshot has been created, ssh into the node and check for lvm volumes.
+6. To confirm that snapshot has been created, ssh into the node and check for LVM volumes.

 ```bash
 $ lvs
   LV                                       VG    Attr       LSize Pool Origin                                   Data%  Meta%  Move Log Cpy%Sync Convert